e-abdi/Open-Source-Glider/Sensors/Acoustics.rst

 Hydrophone array
 --------------------
-Hydrophones are usually omnidirectional so in order to get a bearing on the sound source, you either need to use something like a `vector sensor <https://dosits.org/galleries/technology-gallery/basic-technology/vector-sensors/>`_ (which is basically impossible to get a hold of one of these because of their military application) or you could use multiple hydrophones.
+Hydrophones are usually omnidirectional so in order to get a bearing on the sound source, you either need to use something like a `vector sensor <https://dosits.org/galleries/technology-gallery/basic-technology/vector-sensors/>`_ (which is basically impossible to get a hold of one because of their military application) or you could use multiple hydrophones.
 In order to localize a source three dimensions, you need at least four hydrophones.

 .. image:: /images/array.png